 Path to College and Career I

 Path to College and Career II

-Path to College and Career III

-Path to College and Career IV
+Path to College and Career III★

-Path to College and Career IV
+Path to College and Career IV★

 Path to College and Careers is an elective course that prepares students for entrance into a four-year university.
 This course emphasizes analytical writing, preparation for college entrance and placement exams, study skills, test taking skills, note-taking, and research skills.